Norway’s Best Kanelboller (Cinnamon buns)

 You can use ground cardamom for this recipe, but if you have a mortar and pestal I highly recommend grinding cardamom seeds instead, as freshly ground seeds are much more flavorful.
 If you only have ground cardamom, I would double the amount in the recipe.

 Wait until the dough doubles in size before rolling it out.
 This will ensure that it’s elastic enough to roll out without breaking.
-If you’re using dry instead of fresh yeast the rising time might be a bit longer.
+If you’re using dry instead of fresh yeast the rising time might be a bit longer, but that also depends on how warm of a room the dough is rising in as well.

 I like to roll the dough into a square, or even a tall rectangle, so that I can roll the dough many times, giving the kanelboller many spirals.